 Not all carbs are created equal.
 From sugars to starches to fiber, different carbs have different effects on your health.
+Resistant starch is a type of carb with unique benefits.

 Resistant starch is a carb that is also considered a type of fiber (1).